FIGBERT/sevivon/README.md

 icons, launch screens, and app previews.
 The `blender` directory contains three-dimensional design files created in [Blender][blend].

-The `scenes` directory contains the main scene file and several subdirectories.
+In the `godot` directory, the `scenes` directory contains the main scene file and several subdirectories.
 Per the Godot guidelines, files are organized "as close to scenes as possible."
 Certain subdirectories, like `sevivon` and `hanukkiah`, contain their own subdirectories to organize different in-game skins.
 The `scripts` directory, as the name would imply, contains the project's Godotscript files.

 ## Contributing